 • Wait until the shaking stops.

-• Move to the nearest high ground, or as far inland as possible.
+• If you're near the coast or a large lake, move to the nearest high ground, or as far inland as possible.

 • Walk, run or cycle if at all possible to reduce the chances of getting stuck in traffic congestion.